Spectra VS Cable Slip-tip

 Cable Slip-Tip

-Cable slip-tips are best for fish with tough skin.
-Billfish and tuna have tough skin.
-If the spear shaft penetrates the fish the cable will hold well in these species.
-The biggest challenge that you run into with cable tips is ensuring they are in proper working condition.
+Cable slip-tips are best for fish with tough skin like billfish and tuna.
+If the spear shaft penetrates the fish, the cable will hold well in those species.
+However, the biggest challenge that you run into with cable tips is ensuring that they are in proper working condition.
 Once a cable tip is kinked, rusted, frayed, or corroded the cable needs to be replaced.
-Given the strength of the fish tips are typically used for, your gear needs to be in its best working condition.
-Any points of failure will be tested over the course of hours and anything that has a weak point will likely break under these conditions. Â
+Given the strength of the fish these slip tips are typically used for, your gear needs to be in its best working condition.
+Any points of failure will be tested over the course of hours and anything that has a weak point will likely break under these conditions.
+Another drawback to these tips is that if they are working properly, they will never break.
+This is mostly a good thing, but can be really bad if you're hunting fish that like to get stuck in deep reefs, like dogtooth tuna.
+The reason for this is that some fish will inevitably get stuck in the reef beyond your reach, but usually a spectra slip tip will fail that deep which will allow you to recover your shaft, float line, floats, slide ring, etc. With cable, you'd lose all of those hundreds of dollars worth of gear if a fish got stuck deep.

 Spectra Slip-Tip

 Both types of tips should be inspected regularly before any trips to ensure your equipment performs optimally when the opportunity presents itself.
-Remember that luck occurs when preparation meets opportunity. Â
+Remember, luck occurs when preparation meets opportunity.